Tangaroa – God of the Sea

 The Ocean as Origin

-For Polynesian peoples, the sea is not merely a backdrop to life—it is life itself.
-The ocean provides food, connects islands, and serves as the pathway for migration and discovery.
-In mythology, Tangaroa is often regarded as a primordial being, one of the great progenitors of existence.
+For Polynesian peoples, the sea is not just a backdrop but an integral part of daily existence.
+It provides sustenance through fishing, connects far-flung islands via seafaring traditions, and has been the pathway for centuries of migration and discovery.
+In the realm of mythology, Tangaroa stands as a pivotal figure, often revered as one of the great progenitors of life itself.

 Tangaroa and the Family of Gods